Yogsther/maze-generation/README.md

-# Escape the Maze
+# Escape the Maze (Game)

 Try it out: https://yogsther.github.io/maze-escape/

-Draw a maze for the bot (the white pixel).
-The end of the maze is the green pixel.
-Draw with left click, and remove with right click.
-Currently you can't save or load maps.
-Clear the map by reloading the page.

-Known bugs:
-* Sometimes the bot gets stuck.
+Generates a random Maze, your job is to reach the green pixel using your arrow keys.

+Note: It's broken.